CARBON MONOXIDE – THE SILENT KILLER

 How Does Someone Get Carbon Monoxide Poisoning?

 Carbon monoxide (also known as CO) is a gas produced when natural gas, gasoline, or other fuels burn.
-Dangerous levels of CO is generators when fuel burning devices operate inefficiently and fail to completely burn off all available fuel.
+Dangerous levels of CO are generated when fuel-burning devices operate inefficiently and fail to completely burn off all available fuel.

 Everyone is at risk of carbon monoxide poisoning.
 In winter, the risk is even greater because people use their heaters more often – even in southern California.
 Infants and older adults, those with pre-existing heart conditions, anemia or respiratory (breathing) problems are all highly susceptible to CO poisoning.